isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-concrete-walls-in-basement/index.md

 It has been tested and proven to be effectively waterproof and fast drying.
 The INSL-X AMW100009A-01 makes an excellent fit for basement walls, masonry, stucco, brick, and cinder blocks.
 Its alkali resistance measures up to PH 13 and can withstand well up to twelve PSI hydrostatic pressure.

 The phosphates cause the growth of many algae - this endangers aqua life - leading to the [exhaustion of water's oxygen level](https://www.usgs.gov/special-topic/water-science-school/science/dissolved-oxygen-and-water).You are advised to apply this paint when the atmospheric temperatures are ranging between 10 C (50 F) and 32.
 2 C (90 F).
+Pros:
-Pros: - No odors whatsoever - Dries up fast - High alkali resistance
+- No odors whatsoever
+- Dries up fast
+- High alkali resistance

+Cons:
-Cons: - Not very good on floors
+- Not very good on floors

-> See Also: > Pressure Treated Wood Be Sealed

 ###  [3.
 The Spruce Best Home by KILZ 15125501](https://www.amazon.com/dp/B07QFYNVC3/?tag=p-policy-20)